sf-wdi-30/mongoose-books-app/docs/sprint2.md

   ```
   </details>

-1. Now we need edit our `seed.js` file to create books and authors being sure to connect the two together.
+1. Now we need to edit our `seed.js` file to create books and authors being sure to connect the two together.
 Remove all the other functions and replace with:

   <details><summary>Click to view monstrosity</summary>